MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 Assessing the investigation urgency of each specific user, the Investigation priority score is based on security alerts, abnormal activities, and potential business and asset impact related to each user.

+If you click on the score value for an alert or an activity, you can view the evidence that explains how Cloud App Security scored the activity.

 Every Azure AD user has a dynamic Investigation priority score, that is constantly updated based on recent behavior and impact, built from data evaluated from Azure ATP, Microsoft Cloud App Security as well as Azure AD Identity Protection.
 Your can now immediately understand the real top user threats by **Investigation priority score**, and then directly verify their business impact and investigate all related activities – no matter whether they are compromised, exfiltrating data or acting as insider threats.

 Cloud App Security uses the following to measure risk: